MatthiasvB/concurrent_rust/synthesis.md

 - ThreadA has Mutex1 locked but also needs Mutex2
 - ThreadB has Mutex2 locked but also needs Mutex1

 ThreadA will keep Mutex1 locked and will block until it has gotten Mutex2 as well.
 ThreadB will do the same with Mutex2.
-None of them will ever release the lock on their Mutex, and neither will get chance to lock the other Mutex.
+None of them will ever release the lock on their Mutex, and neither will get a chance to lock the other Mutex.
 That's a dead-lock.
 Your program is now frozen.

 There is no safe method to ensure that this will never happen in your code as it evolves other than ensuring that any thread will always only lock a single Mutex at a time.